The 20 Best Paraneoplastic Cerebellar Degeneration Doctors in Japan

 Tokyo, JP

-Hiroshi Mitoma practices in Tokyo, Japan.
+Hiroshi Mitoma practices practicing medicine in Tokyo, Japan.
 Mr. Mitoma is rated as a Distinguished expert by MediFind in the treatment of Paraneoplastic Cerebellar Degeneration.
-His top areas of expertise are Acute Cerebellar Ataxia, Opsoclonus-Myoclonus Syndrome, Drug Induced Dyskinesia, and Paraneoplastic Cerebellar Degeneration.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Acute Cerebellar Ataxia, Opsoclonus-Myoclonus Syndrome, Drug Induced Dyskinesia, and Paraneoplastic Cerebellar Degeneration.

 Distinguished in Paraneoplastic Cerebellar Degeneration